-Located in the rugged Big Bend country of West Texas is said to be the Lost Bill Kelley Mine.
-This remote and forbidding landscape in the Chihuahuan Desert has long been associated with mystery and hardship as early pioneers often died or disappeared in its arid, impassable mountains — killed by the Apache or Comanche Indians who called it home, encountered Mexican raiders or dangerous outlaws that hid within its steep canyons, succumbed to the venom of a poisonous snake, or simply got lost within these vast desert mountains.
+Located in the rugged Big Bend country of West Texas is the Lost Bill Kelley Mine.
+This remote and forbidding landscape in the Chihuahuan Desert has long been associated with mystery and hardship as early pioneers often died or disappeared in its arid, impassable mountains — killed by the Apache or Comanche Indians who called it home, encountered Mexican raiders or dangerous outlaws that hid within its steep canyons, succumbed to the venom of a poisonous snake, or got lost within these vast desert mountains.

 Lying somewhere in this remote country, the Bill Kelley Mine was not only said to have been one of the richest in all of North America but also was cursed, as many of those who claimed to have found the gold or were close to discovering its location, often died a violent death.

 In 1884, the four Reagan brothers, John, Jim, Frank, and Lee, established a cattle ranch near Reagan Canyon in southern Brewster County.
 On numerous occasions, the Reagans drove their cattle to the Southern Pacific Railroad at Dryden, Texas, a rugged 75-mile journey to the northeast.
-During one of these cattle drives, the Reagans met a man named Billy Kelley, a Seminole-African American man who was trekking from the old Indian settlement in northern Coahuila, Mexico, looking for work in the ranch country of West Texas.
+During one of these cattle drives, the Reagans met Billy Kelley, a Seminole-African American man who was trekking from the old Indian settlement in northern Coahuila, Mexico, looking for work in the ranch country of West Texas.

 Though only 19 years old, dressed in rags, and unable to read or write, he convinced the brothers that he was experienced with horses and the ranch owners hired him.
 Proving to be as good as he claimed, the Reagans soon allowed Kelley to care for the stock on his own.
 On one of these occasions, when Kelley was rounding up strays on the Mexican side of the Rio Grande, he stumbled onto a gold mine.
-Upon his return to the ranch, he told the Reagans of his find, but they only laughed at him.
+Upon returning to the ranch, he told the Reagans of his find, but they only laughed at him.

-Undaunted, Kelley knew what he had found and a few weeks later took a train bound for San Antonio, where began to visit with the train conductor, a man named Locke Campbell.
+Undaunted, Kelley knew what he had found and a few weeks later took a train bound for San Antonio, where he began to visit with the train conductor, a man named Locke Campbell.
 He told Campbell about the mine and even provided him with a piece of quartz as proof.
-Kelley’s new found friend promised he would have the gold evaluated and would be in touch.
+Kelley’s newfound friend promised he would have the gold evaluated and would be in touch.
 In the meantime, Kelley also took a piece of the quartz to an assayer, who promised to send the results to the Reagan Ranch.

-When Kelley returned to the ranch three days later, the cook told him that the brothers opened his letter and read it.
+When Kelley returned to the ranch three days later, the cook told him that the brothers had opened his letter and read it.
 Nervous, Kelley feared that the Reagans would want him to lead them to the mine, where they would then kill him.
 As a result, he stole a horse and disappeared southward.
 The Reagans tracked him for two days but finally gave up the search as the tracks crossed the Rio Grande into Coahuila, Mexico.

 Next, Kelley went to work on the Piedra Blanca Ranch owned by George Chessman in Coahuila, Mexico.
 After a while, Kelley grew to trust his foreman, John Stillwell, and related the tale of the lost mine and showed him a saddlebag filled with gold nuggets.
 He also told Stillwell that he was afraid for his life and was thinking about returning to his relatives at the Seminole settlement in Coahuila.

 A short time later, after Kelley and other ranch hands had driven a herd of cattle to Mexico City, Kelley disappeared.
-Later, it was found that he had returned to his Seminole settlement for a time, before moving north to Oklahoma.
+Later, it was found that he had returned to his Seminole settlement for a time before moving north to Oklahoma.
 There, he was imprisoned for illegal bootlegging.
 After his release, he moved to San Antonio, where he lived until his death.

 In the meantime, Locke Campbell, the conductor Kelley had met on the train, had begun to look for the mine.
 Ironically, at a cattlemen’s convention in San Antonio, Campbell met Jim Reagan, and the two exchanged their stories of Bill Kelley’s lost gold mine.
 Campbell soon paired up with the Reagan brothers and began to look for the mine.
-Though they searched for several miles in each direction from the place where Lee and Kelley had rounded up strays, they were unable to find anything.
+Though they searched for several miles in each direction from the place where Lee and Kelley had rounded up strays, they could not find anything.
 However, the Reagan brothers continued their search for years, investing thousands of dollars in their efforts.

 In June 1899, Jim Reagan partnered with ranchers D.C.
 Bourland and O.L.
-Mueller, and a prospector named John Finky to search for the mine.
-While the ranchers provided the financing, Finky’s job was to find the mine and the five men would share in any proceeds.
+Mueller and a prospector named John Finky to search for the mine.
+While the ranchers provided the financing, Finky’s job was to find the mine, and the five men would share in any proceeds.

 After many weeks of searching, Finky arrived at the Bourland ranch, announcing he had located the mine and produced several large chunks of gold.
 He also stated that he had found the long-dead body of a black man in a remote canyon some 300 yards below the mine.
 That very night, Finky was stung by a scorpion and had to be taken to a doctor in Sanderson.
-There Finky was hospitalized, where Bourland and Reagan visited him trying to get him to reveal the location of the mine.
+There Finky was hospitalized, where Bourland and Reagan visited him, trying to get him to reveal the location of the mine.
 Not trusting the ranchers, Finky refused and told them that the group would have to get permission from the Mexican government to work the mine.

 After his recovery, Finky planned to travel to Mexico City to gain the proper permission.
 On the way, he stopped in El Paso, where he spent two days drinking at a saloon.
 Making friends with the bartender, Finky told him about the Lost Bill Kelley Mine and invited him to accompany him to Mexico City.
-Two days later Finky was found dead.
+Two days later, Finky was found dead.

-Shortly afterward, Jim Reagan died and his brothers eventually moved their ranching operations to Arizona.
+Shortly afterward, Jim Reagan died, and his brothers eventually moved their ranching operations to Arizona.
 Locke Campbell continued to search for the mine until he died in 1926.

 Several months later, Young was interviewed by a San Antonio newspaper and told the entire story of the lost Bill Kelley Mine.
-A man named Jack Haggard, a rancher in Coahuila, read the story and wrote a letter to Young.
-He told him that Kelley worked on his Mexican ranch for several years and that one of his foremen, using Kelley’s directions, had apparently found the mine.
+Jack Haggard, a rancher in Coahuila, read the story and wrote a letter to Young.
+He told him that Kelley worked on his Mexican ranch for several years and that one of his foremen had found the mine using Kelley’s directions.
 The foreman had returned with several ore samples that were assayed as rich in gold.
 However, the foreman had been killed in a gas explosion shortly after his return.
 Haggard also told Young that he, too, was searching for the mine.
 Years later, Haggard was preparing for another expedition to the Ladrones Mountains when he was drowned in a fishing accident.

 Another man searching for the mine was Will Stillwell, Kelley’s old foreman at the Piedras Blancas Ranch.
 In 1915, Stillwell told his brother, Roy, that he had found the mine.
 Though Stillwell may have been working the mine, he had also joined the Texas Rangers.
-Assigned to a post in the Big Bend area he was shot in the back by a Mexican outlaw in 1918.
+Assigned to a post in the Big Bend area, he was shot in the back by a Mexican outlaw in 1918.

 Several months later, another group of men offered Roy a large amount of money if he would provide the directions to the mine.
 Responding that he wanted a few days to think about it, Roy was killed two days later when a truck overturned on him.

 In the late 1940s, two mining engineers from the east arrived in the area of the old Reagan Ranch.
 Hiring a local guide, they never said what they were looking for, but the guide assumed it was the Lost Bill Kelley Mine.
-According to the guide, the pair was very excited one day about something they found, paid him off and told him his services were no longer needed.
+According to the guide, the pair was very excited one day about something they found, paid him off, and told him his services were no longer needed.
 The guide always felt that the pair had found the mine.
 However, the two miners were never seen leaving the mountains and never returned to their homes in the east.